Tanvi063/todo-django-fastapi/README.md

 - Django UI: Top-right search box submits `q` via GET to `/`.
 - FastAPI: `GET /api/tasks?q=keyword`.

-## Environment & Secrets
-- This sample uses SQLite for simplicity.
-For production, consider PostgreSQL + environment variables for configuration.
-- Never commit secrets or private keys.

 ## How to Publish to GitHub
 1) Create a new repo on GitHub (without a README/.gitignore if you’ll push this existing tree).